seattlecyclist/react_s3_video_uploader/README.md

 # react_s3_video_uploader
-A page to upload videos to s3 for processing written in React
+A sandbox page to play around with upload videos to s3 for processing written in React

 # install
 ```npm install```